MarPaulPalacio/CMSC-127-Best-Group-AVP/README.md

 2. It is possible to search an organization by its name and/or address.
 3. Immediate sorting by name or rating and filter by rating is also available.

-### 3. Browse food items of a specific establishment
+### Browse food items of a specific establishment
 1. Upon clicking an establishment in 'customer/establishment-list', you can see all the foods within the specific establishment.

-### 4. Create a review for a food or an establishment
+### Create a review for a food or an establishment
-1. In
+1. In creating a review, both '/customer/food-list' and '/customer/establishment' have their own 'Review this establishment/food' button.
+2. You will be redirected towards a page that will require you to fill out the respective rating and review for the specific establishment or food you want to rate.
+3. Upon submitting, the review can be seen in the reviews page (available on 'Reviews Within the Month', 'All Reviews', "Your Reviews') and can be edited on the 'Your Reviews' page.

 ### View reviews for a food or an establishment
 1. Upon clicking a food in '/customer/food-list', the review section of the page would be seen.